dendrite/viscosity/Glia/README.markdown

 #### TODO

+* What about Snappy-java

+* Remove Sigar into new abstraction - 'cause GliaServer is very affectable
 * Make a GliaServer & GliaClient Builder or Factory - 'cause number of constructors grows very rapidly

 * Detect server host name - tested in - but some troubles with selecting correct values if a lot of net interfaces is up